contact

 Short answer: biology.

-The survival of early man directly depended on his skill at avoiding danger.
-The brain devised a system that made danger easy to spot, effectively making negative things — anything scary or dangerous — powerfully impactful.
-As we’ve evolved, this has created a tendency for our brain to react more strongly to negative stimuli and even suggests that reinforcement of the bad leads to faster learning.
+Early man’s survival directly depended on his skill at avoiding danger.
+The brain devised a system that made danger easy to spot, effectively making negative things—anything scary or dangerous—powerfully impactful.
+As we’ve evolved, this has created a tendency for our brains to react more strongly to negative stimuli and even suggests that reinforcement of the bad leads to faster learning.

 So if it’s harder for our brains to muster and maintain positive thoughts, should we all give up and go back to bed?